-PolicyPak was designed by Group Policy MVP Jeremy Moskowitz – who “wrote the book” on Group Policy, runsMDMandGPanswers.com, and lives and breathes Group Policy and enterprise software deployments and desktop lockdown.
+PolicyPak was designed by former Group Policy MVP Jeremy Moskowitz – who “wrote the book” on Group Policy, runsMDMandGPanswers.com, and lives and breathes Group Policy and enterprise software deployments and desktop lockdown.

 When you’re ready to get serious about managing Firefox today, and in the future, PolicyPak is ready for you.

 Manage Flash Player using Group Policy video transcript

 Hi, this is Jeremy Moskowitz, former Group Policy MVP and Founder of PolicyPak Software.
 In this video, we’re going to learn how to lock down the Flash Player.
 Let’s get right to it.

 Let me show you a website that is very interesting.
 It’s called “www.testmycam.com.”
 When you run testmycam.com with Flash Player the way it’s normally working, you can see me on this video right here.
 So the idea is this is the Flash Player turning on my camera automatically.

 I don’t know if that sounds like a good idea for your company or not, but I would probably guess you probably want to lock down Flash’s access to cameras.
 You want to do it for all of your correct pockets of users.

 Let’s go ahead and see how we’re going to do that.
 We’ll go ahead and close this page.
 We’ll come back to it a little later.
 Actually, before we close it down, let’s right click over here and go to “Settings…” and see that there’s a lot of stuff that users can manipulate and screw up.
 A lot of stuff for them there.